King William the Conqueror Family Tree & Biography 1028-1087

 Early Life

 King William I was born in 1027 or 1028 and died on 9th September 1087.
-He was the illegitimate son of Duke Robert of Normandy by his mistress Herleva.
+He was the illegitimate son of Duke Robert I of Normandy by his mistress Herleva.
 William’s mother married Herluin de Conteville in 1031 and had two sons, Robert and Odo.

 William became Duke of Normandy in 1035 after his father died in Nicea, returning from a pilgrimage.
 He had a turbulent childhood becoming the ward of a number of prominent men and a target for those who wanted to take the Duchy of Normandy from him.